- Animal Care

 - Are the spay and neuter services available to everyone?

 - Who can use the Medical Center for general veterinary services?

-All clinic patients over 5 months old must be spayed or neutered.
-If your animal is not spayed or neutered, the Medical Center offers reduced-cost spay and neuter services.
+We recommend that dogs and cats over 6 months old be spayed or neutered, and reserve the right to deny long-term veterinary care to intact adult dogs and cats.
+The Medical Center offers reduced-cost spay and neuter services.
 To see if you qualify, call the Medical Center at 202-726-2273.
 Please leave a voice message if a receptionist is not available, and we will return your call.

 - How do I contact the Medical Center?

 Please call 202-726-2273 with inquiries or for an appointment.
 Please leave a message if a receptionist is not available.